Happy Tuesday, Hawks!

 Feel free to come in and eat lunch with your student on this special day!
 Birthday treats are shared in the cafeteria during lunch.
 Please keep in mind that we have children with food allergies in our class.
 Kindly send me a note or an email before bringing in treats for the class.
 There are some nut free treats I can recommend so that all students are included.

-I look forward to working with you this year as we grow our brains and build lifelong learners.
+I look forward to working with you this year as we learn and grow in fifth grade.
 I can be reached via email, note, agenda or the school telephone number listed below.
 If you have any questions or concerns please feel free to contact me.
 Looking forward to a great year!

 Ms. Brenda Piacenti